Netflix/conductor/docker/README.md

 # Netflix Conductor (Sample) Docker Image
-A docker image that builds the Netflix Conductor on Ubuntu with [DynomiteDB](http://www.dynomitedb.com) and [Apache Tomcat](http://tomcat.apache.org).
+A docker image that builds the Netflix Conductor on Ubuntu w

 This image runs the sample conductor server described in the [Getting Started Guide](https://netflix.github.io/conductor/intro/).
 If the server dies/stops data will not be persisted